anntzer/defopt/doc/source/features.rst

        ``kwtype``.
 Consistency is recommended but not enforced.

 or Google_- and Numpy_-style docstrings (see `examples/styles.py`_), which are
 converted using Napoleon_ [#]_.
-If you are using one of these alternate styles and generating documentation with `sphinx.ext.autodoc`, be sure to also enable `sphinx.ext.napoleon`.
+If using one of these alternate styles and generating documentation with `sphinx.ext.autodoc`, be sure to also enable `sphinx.ext.napoleon`.

 ``<type>`` is evaluated in the function's global namespace when `defopt.run`